kalmhq/docs/docs/install-local.md

 ---
-title: "Install Kalm On Local"
+title: "Install Kalm on a Local Cluster"
 ---

-If you want to install kalm locally on a single node kubernetes, you can install it on minikube / k3s / kind.
+One way to test Kalm out is to install Kalm locally on a single node Kubernetes cluster.
+For convenience, we've provided some guides to help you install Kalm on minikube, k3s, and Kind.

-The installation process is a bit different on each of the three hair versions of kubernetes, so we provide different tutorials, please click the kubernetes tutorial for the distribution you are using.
+The installation process is a bit different on each of the three versions of Kubernetes.
+Check out our installation tutorial for the distribution you are using!

 - [minikube](install-local-minikube)
 - [k3s](install-local-k3s)
 - [kind](install-local-kind)

-All tutorial has been tested on Mac OS Big Sur version 11.2.1.
+All tutorials has been tested on Mac OS Big Sur version 11.2.1.